absmach/magistrala/docker/brokers/profiles/README.md

 # Nats Docker Profiles

-This directory contains 2 docker-compose profiles for running Nats as an MQTT broker.
+This directory contains the docker-compose profiles for running Nats as an MQTT broker.
 It is separated from the main profile at `../docker-compose.yml` because of name conflicts with the Nats message broker.

 The configuration is the same as for the main profile, except that the MQTT broker is set to `nats` instead of `vernemq`.